Saturday, December 27, 2008

 The New Pengarah on the Way to Report for Duty

-The day for the new Pengarah to report for duty at the Keningau Teachers Training Institute finally came on 12 September 2008.
-I volunteered to act as her driver cum escort :).
+The much-anticipated day finally arrived on 12 September 2008, when the new Pengarah officially reported for duty at the Keningau Teachers Training Institute (IPG Keningau).
+I volunteered - half proudly, half playfully - to be her driver and escort for the journey.

 Wednesday, August 20, 2008